Two-dimensional local Hamiltonian problem with area laws is QMA-complete: Main results

 \section{Main results}

-In this section, we prove our main result: The 2D lattice Hamiltonian problem with the restriction that the ground state satisfies area laws is QMA-complete.
-Recall that $\lambda(\cdot)$ denotes the ground-state energy of a Hamiltonian.
+In this section we prove our main result: The 2D local Hamiltonian problem with the constraint that the ground state obeys area laws is \QMA-complete.
+We begin with a pair of technical lemmas.
+Recall that $E(H)$ is the ground-state energy of $H$.